coreinfrastructure/best-practices-badge/doc/design.md

 * Images are resized to their display size, and we provide width and height.
 * The web application HTML includes preloading commands to help web browsers request what they need relatively early.
+* The RDBMS has indexes for all built-in searches
+  (as is standard good practice).
 * We use the "bullet" gem to detect N+1 queries (a common yet subtle performance killer in web applications)
 * We use various tools, such as [webpagetest](https://www.webpagetest.org/),